The Court of Protection (COP) makes decisions on financial or welfare matters for those who can no longer do so themselves.

 Once we’ve received your documents, the Court of Protection order will be registered.

-We’ll send you a letter to let you know when this is done.
+We’ll contact you to let you know when it’s registered.